by John Salt - Last Updated June 2024

 This not only makes the tool useless, it also damages the hex set screw or bolt - very frustrating!

-The sizes you use most often on a heli are usually 1.5, 2.0, 2.5, & 3.0 mm.
+The sizes you use most often in this hobby are 1.5, 2.0, 2.5, & 3.0 mm.
 The best advice here is to start with a decent quality basic set with hardened ends like the Neewer set shown here.

 Ball end metric hex drivers can also come in very handy in this hobby.
 The end of the hex is actually ball shaped; this allows you to come at the hex bolt/screw at a slight angle.
 On some builds, these balldrivers can be a huge time & frustration saver!

-About the only drawbacks with the ball ends is they don't "hold" the screw like the normal ones do (not good for set screws).
-They can also round out the hex head if the bolt or set screw is seized.
+The only drawbacks with the ball ends is they don't "hold" the screw like the normal ones do (not good for set screws).
+They can also round out the hex head if you over torque them or if the hex bolt or set-screw are seized.

 I find I use both the ball and normal hex drivers about equal amounts during a build/maintenance/repairs, but if your budget only allows one type for now, get the normal ones as they will serve you the best.